How to Improve Your Dog’s Recall Training

 Reinforce, reinforce, reinforce.
 Never stop reinforcing recall behavior.
 Not every time, and not necessarily for responses when all the stars were aligned, but running and chasing is such a natural behavior for a dog that stopping a chase and coming back to you is basically a circus trick.

-Adolescent dogs are famous for forgetting everything they’ve learned as a puppy, so don’t hesitate to go back to step on (prevention) for a few months, even if your dog was a star pupil as a youngster.
+Your pup might seem like they’re backsliding sometimes.
+Don’t lose hope.
+Adolescent dogs are famous for forgetting everything they’ve learned as a puppy, so don’t hesitate to go back to step one (prevention) for a few months, even if your dog was a star pupil as a pup.

-If you call your dog, and they visit with or slam into other dogs or even run in the other direction before getting to you, is that a perfect recall?
-No, but is that behavior you should reward?
-Though it feels weird to reward a dog who takes so long to respond, you should definitely do so.
+If you call your dog, and they visit with other dogs or even run in the other direction before getting to you, is that a perfect recall?
+No. But is that behavior you should reward?
+Yep.
+Though it might feel strange to reward a dog who takes so long to respond, you should definitely do so.
 While it isn’t the perfect recall you were looking for, you’ll need to reward your dog for leaving whatever was so interesting to return to you.
 If you don’t make them glad they did, they will be even less likely to do so the next time.

 Eventually, with hard work and training, all situations are sufficiently similar that they can be said to be “fully proofed” for recall training.
 Some dogs get there faster than others, but for virtually every dog, it takes a lot of practice in a wide range of situations involving different places, with different distractions, and from different distances.